ColoradoSchoolOfMines/wii-track/docs/design.rst

   send raw data and we can then utilize the power of the Amazon infrastructure for data processing.

-- **Edge nodes may be difficult to update.** These embedded devices may be installed in low-bandwidth areas and then possibly not replaced for years.
+- **Edge nodes may be difficult to update.** These edge nodes may be installed in low-bandwidth areas and then possibly not replaced for years.
 It would be very difficult to add new features if those features required deploying an update to the edge nodes.
 Instead, we do almost all computation in lambda where publishing updates is easy.

 - **Server administration is hard.** AWS Lambda abstracts the server away, so we are able to concentrate on code, not deployment.
 This was great for not only